FlyingFortressIT/blog.flyingfortressit.ca/content/posts/passwords-1.md

 ### The xkcd method and the correctness of the battery staple, horse.

 The good news is that there a few resources out there that seem to 'get it'.
 One of the most popular methods of generating strong, memorable passwords was proposed by Randall Munroe, author of the popular webcomic [xkcd](https://xkcd.com).
-In that particular comment, below, Mr. Munroe correctly points out that a generally-accepted 'strong' passwords, in this case 'Tr0ub4dor&3', is very difficult to remember, without being particularly strong.
+In that particular comment, below, Mr. Munroe correctly points out that a generally-accepted 'strong' password, in this case 'Tr0ub4dor&3', is very difficult to remember, without being particularly strong.
 I would quibble with some of his math, with how he estimates password strength, but the idea is still sound.

 ![Password Strength](https://imgs.xkcd.com/comics/password_strength.png)